 If you are unable to resolve the situation with the trader, it may be necessary to go to court to resolve it.
 If you intend to pursue the matter through the Courts, you may have to pay an independent expert to examine the goods or service and compile a report.
 The cost of this may be awarded to you by the Court.

-The maximum claim that can be heard by the Small Claims Court is £10,000 you can visit to make a court claim You are entitled to extra legal rights when buying goods online and over the telephone.
+The maximum claim that can be heard by the Small Claims Court is £10,000.
+GOV.UK provides further information on the process of a court claim.
+You are entitled to extra legal rights when buying goods online and over the telephone.

-Information leaflets and sample letters are available for you to download and provide more help and information.
-These and other advice and help can also be found at the Chartered Trading Standards Institute or Citizens Advice consumer service
+Information leaflets and sample letters which will provide you with more information are available for you to download from the Chartered Trading Standards Institute and the Citizens Advice consumer service.